AdobeDocs/experience-platform.en/help/tags/extensions/server/linkedin/overview.md

 ## Next steps

 This guide covered how to send data to [!DNL LinkedIn] using the [!DNL LinkedIn Conversions API] event forwarding extension.
-For more information on event forwarding capabilities in [!DNL Adobe Experience Platform], refer to the [event forwarding overview](../../../ui/event-forwarding/overview.md).
+For more information on event forwarding capabilities in [!DNL Adobe Experience Platform], read the [event forwarding overview](../../../ui/event-forwarding/overview.md).

+For details on how to debug your implementation using the Experience Platform Debugger and Event Forwarding Monitoring tool, read the [Adobe Experience Platform Debugger overview](../../../../debugger/home.md) and [Monitor activities in event forwarding](../../../ui/event-forwarding/monitoring.md).